feathr-ai/feathr/docs/quickstart.md

 ```

 ## Next steps
-* Run the demo notebook to understand the workflow of Feathr.
+* Run the demo notebook to understand the workflow of Feathr: `jupyter notebook`.
 * Read the [Concepts](concepts/) page to understand the Feathr abstractions.
 * Read this guide to understand [how to setup Feathr on Azure cloud](../how-to-guides/azure-deployment.md).